Sankofa Book project

 This research can be accessed here: https://tinyurl.com/2mv975d

 The journey of ECD Networks in Africa can be traced back to the early 1990s with the formation of the Early Childhood Network for Africa (ECDNA) and the Working Group for Early Childhood Development (WGECD).
 These networks brought together ECD researchers, practitioners, funders, and parent groups working to champion the early childhood development agenda in Africa.
-Dr. Patrick Makokoro narrated the history of these two networks as part of his doctoral (tinyurl.com/2mv975dz).
+Dr. Patrick Makokoro narrated the history of these two networks as part of his doctoral research (tinyurl.com/2mv97)

 Over time, successor networks emerged.
 Indeed, in the 2010s two new ECD networks emerged: the Africa Early Childhood Network (AfECN) and the Inter-Country Quality Node (ICQN).
-The history of those more recent networks await future researchers.
+The histories of those more recent networks await future researchers.